 Tiny houses and other alternative forms of homeownership have captured the public imagination.

-Pictures of adorably minuscule homes in beautiful settings dominate Pinterest sparking wander lust, admiration and surprise.
-Like tiny houses mobile, manufactured, and modular homes are an affordable alternative to traditional single-family homes.
+Pictures of adorably minuscule homes in beautiful settings dominate Pinterest sparking wanderlust, admiration, and surprise.
+Mobile, manufactured, and modular homes are an affordable alternative to traditional single-family homes in the same way tiny houses can be.

 What is a Mobile Home?

 The definition of a mobile home has changed drastically since the late 1970s.
-Prior to the 1976 Mobile Home Construction and Safety Act, mobile homes were easily moved living spaces that were built off site, without much oversight as to building standards.
-The ‘HUD Code’ formally regulated production safety and quality and stipulated that official documents should refer to these types of homes as manufactured homes.
+Prior to the 1976 Mobile Home Construction and Safety Act, mobile homes were easily moved living spaces that were built off site, and there wasn’t much supervision to building standards.
+The ‘HUD Code’ formally regulated production safety and quality and stipulated that official documents should refer to these types of homes as manufactured homes from 1976 onward.

 So, “mobile homes” refers to homes built before 1976 and “manufactured homes” refers to those built after 1976 under a higher set of building standards.